 You plan trips you will never take.

-You always ask people “where are you from?” even when you know.
+You always ask people “Where are you from?” even when you can tell by their accent.

 You take toilet paper everywhere you go out of habit.